Top universities in America

-The University of Pennsylvania is one of the nine colonial colleges that was established before the Declaration of Independence, dating back to 1740 when it was founded by Benjamin Franklin.
+The University of Pennsylvania is one of the nine colonial colleges, established before the Declaration of Independence.
+It dates back to 1740 when it was founded by Benjamin Franklin.

-This is one of America's eight Ivy League universities, making it one of the best places to study in the USA.
-One of Pennsylvania's most famous graduates is Elon Musk, who gained a double major in Physics and Economics from the university in 1997.
+It's one of America's eight Ivy League unis, making it one of the best places to study in the USA.
+One of their most famous grads is Elon Musk, who gained a double major in Physics and Economics in 1997.

-Every year, the university welcomes around 3,300 new students, and the acceptance rate is just shy of 6%.
+Every year, the uni welcomes around 3,300 new students.
+The acceptance rate is just shy of 6%.

 New York University (NYU)

-With campuses in Manhattan and Brooklyn, New York University gives its students the opportunity to really experience the Big Apple.
+With campuses in Manhattan and Brooklyn, New York University lets students experience life in the Big Apple.
 Its most popular majors include Visual and Performing Arts, Social Sciences and Business.

-Lady Gaga went to NYU but dropped out after a year, but she's not the only famous person to attend this university – others include Angelina Jolie, Anne Hathaway, Adam Sandler and the Olsen sisters.
+Lady Gaga went to NYU but dropped out after a year.
+However, she's not the only famous person to attend this university.
+Others include Angelina Jolie, Anne Hathaway, Adam Sandler and the Olsen sisters.

 The university enrols roughly 12,500 students each year with an acceptance rate of close to 13%.

-Princeton University is another one of America's eight Ivy League universities.
+Princeton University is another one of America's eight Ivy League unis.
 It's located in New Jersey and has an acceptance rate of around 4%.
-The number of students that were accepted into Princeton sat just over 1,000 in 2021 – which was a record low.
+The number of students that were accepted into Princeton sat at just over 1,000 in 2021 (a record low).

-Michelle Obama got her bachelor's degree from Princeton University, majoring in African-American studies, while another famous alumnus, Amazon's Jeff Bezos, graduated with a Bachelor of Science in Engineering.
+Michelle Obama got her bachelor's degree from there, majoring in African-American studies.
+Another famous alumnus, Jeff Bezos, graduated with a Bachelor of Science in Engineering.

-This university is very popular among international students, especially the graduate programs – the overseas cohort make up more than 40% of the Graduate School at Princeton.
+This uni is popular among international students, especially in graduate programmes.
+The overseas cohort makes up more than 40% of the Graduate School at Princeton.

 Ivy League school Columbia University is located in New York.
-It was established in 1754, making it the oldest higher education institute in the city and the fifth oldest in the country.
+It was established in 1754.
+This makes it the oldest higher education institute in the city and the fifth oldest in the country.

-While Columbia University offers over 150 majors, it is also known for awarding the Pulitzer Prize – one of the most prestigious achievements in journalism and the arts.
-It therefore comes as no surprise that English Language/Literature is one of the most popular majors.
+While Columbia University offers over 150 majors, it's also known for awarding the Pulitzer Prize.
+This is one of the most prestigious achievements in journalism and the arts.
+It comes as no surprise, then, that English Language/Literature is one of the most popular majors.

-The university's acceptance rate is 6%, with around 1,500 students being accepted each year.
+The uni's acceptance rate is 6%, with around 1,500 students being accepted each year.

-Located in New Haven, Connecticut, Yale University is the third-oldest university in America.
+Located in New Haven, Connecticut, Yale University is the third-oldest uni in America.
 It's welcomed students since 1701 and has grown to be one of the most prestigious schools in the world.

-Quite a few famous people are included in Yale's alumni list, such as Bill and Hilary Clinton and Ben Silbermann (the founder of Pinterest).
+Quite a few famous people are included in Yale's alumni list.
+These include Bill and Hilary Clinton and Ben Silbermann (the founder of Pinterest).